Turkey, Iraq eye closer cooperation on Syria as relations thaw

 Al Qaeda's Syrian and Iraqi wings merged this year to form the Islamic State of Iraq and the Levant (ISIL), which has mounted attacks in Syria and Iraq and has taken territory in northern Syria close to the border with Turkey in recent weeks.

-He will visit Baghdad in the first half of November, his first visit to the Iraqi capital since March 2011.
+Davutoglu will visit Baghdad in the first half of November, his first visit to the Iraqi capital since March 2011.
 Asked if Iraqi Prime Minister Nuri al-Maliki planned to visit Turkey, Zebari said he hoped relations would continue on a more senior level but he gave no date for any visit.

 Iraq has been particularly angered by Turkey's involvement in the autonomous Kurdistan region's oil and gas industry.
+Zebari said energy issues had not been discussed on Friday but would be on the agenda at subsequent meetings.

 Another source of tension has been the presence in Turkey of fugitive Iraqi Vice President Tareq al-Hashemi, sentenced to death in Baghdad on charges of running death squads.